 The average performance percentage is determined by finding the mean of the "production performance percentage" and the "reserve performance percentage" for each of the three years in the performance period.
-The "production performance percentage" reflects the attainment of per-unit production levels (as determined by the Board) for the applicable year.
-The "reserve performance percentage" reflects the attainment of per-unit proved reserve levels as a percent of the budgeted per-unit proved reserve levels as a percent of the budgeted per-unit proved reserve levels (as determined by the Board) for the applicable year.
-For the 2021 Fiscal Year, the "reserve performance percentage" was achieved at 111.29% of target and the "production performance percentage" was achieved at 110.79%, resulting in an "average performance percentage" of 111.04% of target; however, the actual performance achieved will not be determined until the completion of the three-year performance period.
+The "production performance percentage" reflects the attainment of per-unit production levels as a percentage of the budgeted per-unit production levels (as determined by the Board of the General Partner) for the applicable year.
+The "reserve performance percentage" reflects the attainment of per-unit proved reserve levels as a percent of the budgeted per-unit proved reserve levels (as determined by the Board) for the applicable year.
+For the 2023 Fiscal Year, the "reserve performance percentage" was achieved at 96.69% of target and the "production performance percentage" was achieved at 105.47%, resulting in an "average performance percentage" of 101.08% of target; however, the actual performance achieved will not be determined until the completion of the three-year performance period.